kintohub/kintohub-docs/docs/calling-kintohub-apis.md

 ## Public APIs

-If you wish to call a public API without being authorized, you will lose the some session benefits.
+If you wish to call a public API without being authorized, you will lose some session feature benefits.

 `public.api.kintohub.com/<clientId>/<microservice>/<path>` will allow you to call a specific API within an application environment.